OWASP/CheatSheetSeries/cheatsheets/Secure_Product_Design_Cheat_sheet.md

 manual setup or configuration required.
 4. Secure Data: Protect sensitive data, such as personal information and financial data, by encrypting it in transit and at rest.
-Protecting that data also means ensuring it's correctly backed up and that the data retention is set correctly for the [Product Security Levels](tbd.md).
+Protecting that data also means ensuring it's correctly backed up and that the data retention is set correctly for the desired Product Security Level.
 5. Plan to have the configuration Fail Securely: Design systems to fail in a secure state, rather than exposing vulnerabilities when they malfunction.
 6. Always use Secure Communications: Use secure protocols for communication, such as HTTPS, to protect